Zach-Z0/Sensorbox-ESPHome/README.md

 ### Temperature, Humidity and Comfort Index

-The header row displays three values derived from the AHT20:
+The header row displays four values derived from the AHT20:

-- **Temperature** — colour-coded based on ASHRAE 55 home comfort range
+- **TEMP** — colour-coded based on ASHRAE 55 home comfort range
-- **Humidity** — colour-coded based on ASHRAE 62.1 and CIBSE Guide A
+- **HUM** — colour-coded based on ASHRAE 62.1 and CIBSE Guide A
-- **Humidex** — a "feels like" temperature calculated from temperature and humidity using the Humidex formula (Magnus approximation for dewpoint).
-Displayed with its own comfort colour coding
+- **FEEL** — Humidex "feels like" temperature, calculated from temperature and humidity
+- **DEW** — dewpoint temperature, colour-coded for indoor comfort

 #### Temperature thresholds (ASHRAE 55)